 - Westchester County Bar Association, Trust & Estates Executive Committee

 - Westchester Women’s Bar Association, Co-Chair of the Trusts & Estates Section

 - Best Lawyers – 2018 for Trust & Estates Litigation

 - New York Super Lawyers, 2013 to present

-- Selected as among the "Top Attorneys in Westchester," by Westchester Magazine (October 2014 and October 2015)
+- Selected as among the “Top Attorneys in Westchester,” by Westchester Magazine (October 2014 to October 2017)

-- Chosen as among the "Top Women Attorneys in Metro New York." by The New York Times Magazine (May 2014 and March 2015)
+- Chosen as among the “Top Women Attorneys in Metro New York.” by The New York Times Magazine (May 2014 to May 2018)